 The second meal, taken a few weeks ago, was more spartan and austere, very much in the cold, high register of the cuisine that’s blowing down from the north these days.
 The first dish was a composition of raspberries, fresh and turned to ice, with young almonds, raw favas, some very fresh cheese — ricotta, or thereabouts — with little green leaves here and there.
-It reminded me of something.
+Were we back at Noma?
+Then a bowl arrived with an egg floating in the middle of a crystal clear, concentrated bouillon infused with hay, the bowl in a nest of same.
+This, too, reminded me of Noma.

 The pigeon was a study in red and purple, from its bloody breast to the shaved candy stripe beets, bitter treviso with charred edges, and the smear of red current and beet puree that painted the plate.

-A filet of just-cooked maigre swam in a delicious olive oil and current sauce, with shaved fennel and more obscure greens.
-Bitterness, acidity, chlorophyll.
-No starch.
+A filet of just-cooked maigre swam in a delicious olive oil and current sauce, with shaved fennel and more obscure greens, a great play of bitterness and acidity.

-Three of these dishes bore an uncanny resemblance to things I had at Noma last September.
-That’s not necessarily a bad thing, though the plates that really stood out for me at Septime had a little more richness, depth, and warmth.
+The Noma resemblance isn’t necessarily a bad thing, though the plates that really stood out for me at Septime had a little more richness, depth, and warmth.
 The gnocchi, that egg-yolk enhanced bouillon (hay charger notwithstanding), the humble chicken: These elicited “mmmms” from me and the rest of the table, as did a dessert of silky ganache with caramel and passion fruit sorbet.

 By the way, Septime is named for the lead character — the exacting, possibly criminal patron of an elegant Paris resto — in a 1966 film called Le Grand Restaurant.
 The movie is a farce, but this restaurant is definitely not.

 Septime 80 rue de Charonne, Paris 75011, +33 (0)1 43 67 38 29